Greening the Parish

 Stanway Parish Council has identified several locations across the parish for this planting, these being the border of the Villa Road playing field along the Homebase side; the Drought Garden on Villa Road; on Silver Witch Green; and at the Comb Meadow Burial Site.

-And now we are going to hand over the baton to local residents.
-On Saturday 21st November at 11.00am Stanway Parish Council is organising a FREE tree and shrub give-away.
-In order to comply with Tier Two regulations the event will be a drive-through route around the Village Hall on Villa Road, and you will be able to collect trees and shrubs of your choice.
+And now Stanway Parish Council will hand over the baton to local residents.
+Hopefully in January 2021, but the date will be confirmed, the Council is organising a FREE tree and shrub give-away.
+The event will be a drive-through route around the Village Hall on Villa Road, and you will be able to collect trees and shrubs of your choice.
 There will be no charge for this but SPC will limit the number of plants each person can take.

-If you have any questions, or require a larger quantity, please do contact SPC by emailing: email@example.com.
+If you have any questions, about the give-away event, or anything else linked to the greening of the parish, please do contact SPC by emailing: firstname.lastname@example.org.

-Here is a list of tree species available:
+Here is a list of tree species being planted around the parish, and also available for the give-away event:

 Birch, Hawthorn, Hazel, Holly, Bid Cherry, Mountain Ash (Rowan)